Bearer/bearer/docs/guides/bearer-cloud.md

 We recommend using [GitLab's CI/CD variables](https://docs.gitlab.com/ee/ci/variables/) to protect your token.
 In the example above, the variable is named `BEARER_TOKEN`.

+#### Enhanced Integration

+Once the above is configured and your first scan is complete, visit the integrations section to configure our direct GitLab integration.
+This gives developers the ability to ignore findings directly in the MR workflow, and for your Security team to review those in the Bearer Cloud Dashboard.
+Setup is done per project with the following steps:

+- Create an access token with the ‘api’ scope and ‘maintainer’ role.
+We recommend using a [project access token](https://docs.gitlab.com/ee/user/project/settings/project_access_tokens.html).
+- Enter the details for your desired project.
+- Behind the scenes, we validate the token and automatically create and configure a webhook to capture MR events.
+- Open an MR and see bearer findings directly in the comments!

 ### Local projects

 Use the `--api-key` flag with the `scan` command: